sknrao/vsperf-docker/testcontrol/auto/README.md

 This containerized vsperf designed to handle vsperf-test automatically on DUT.

-User have to provide all the DUT-host related User_name and password on list.env.
+User have to provide all the DUT-host related Credentials and other environment variables in list.env.

 Required commands: